 Masterworks of Literature I 3 cr.
+Prerequisite: ENG 102 or ENG 109.

-Students read selected masterpieces of world literature such as the Iliad and Odyssey, the Bible, the Ramayana, Divine Comedy, the Canterbury Tales, the Tale of Genji and Shakespeare's plays.
+Students read selected masterpieces of world literature, such as the Iliad and Odyssey, the Bible, the Ramayana, Divine Comedy, the Canterbury Tales, the Tale of Genji and Shakespeare's plays.
 Writing is an integral component of the course.

-Masterworks of Literature II 3 cr.
+Masterworks of Literature II.....
+3 cr.
+Prerequisite: ENG 102 or ENG 109.

-Students read selected masterpieces of world literature from the Renaissance through modern times such as Paradise Lost, The Dream of the Red Chamber, Madame Bovary, Crime and Punishment, A Hundred Years of Solitude, The Stranger, and Things Fall Apart.
+Students read selected masterpieces of world literature from the Renaissance through modern times, such as Paradise Lost, The Dream of the Red Chamber, Madame Bovary, Crime and Punishment, A Hundred Years of Solitude, The Stranger, and Things Fall Apart.
 Writing is an integral component of the course.